To promote Melbourne as a Safe City, The Safe City Cameras Melbourne Program has installed 65 CCTV Surveillance Cameras in and around the City.

 The City of Melbourne established a CCTV system in the city in 1997.
 The Safe City Cameras Program (SCCP) has operated continuously since that time and was one aspect of Council’s Strategy for a Safer City 2011–2013.
 Following the Bourke Street incident in 2017, the Victorian Government funded an expansion of the CCTV network, with 31 new cameras to be installed by the end of 2018.

 This camera program assists Council and the Victoria Police to work together to improve response times to crime and other emergencies.
 The program was developed to:

 - contribute to the provision of a safer physical environment

 - assist Victoria Police to reduce crime levels by deterring potential offenders

 - aid detection of crime, breaches of laws, identify offenders and assist with emergency response.

-- Click here to find out more about Safe City Cameras Melbourne.
+- Find out more about Safe City Cameras Melbourne – CCTV Camera locations

-Eclipse Security Systems have installed CCTV Systems across Melbourne and worked with Victoria Police and Local Councils to ensure that communities are safer.
+Eclipse Security Systems have installed CCTV Systems across Melbourne and working with Victoria Police and Local Councils to ensure community safety.
 The CCTV Systems installed are at the forefront of CCTV Security technology and have already made a big impact on how Victoria Police can utilise the information gathered to reduce crime and ensure that resources are utilised most effectively.